 Those who work for public sector organizations might be able to claim disability benefits through non-profit insurance plans.
 It is important to understand that unlike group insurance plans, these are merely administered by the insurance company on behalf of the organization.
 So, the insurance company is not the entity directly providing the plan.
 If this applies to you, it would be prudent to get a lawyer to help you trudge through the complex process of claiming benefits.

-1. Insurers may try to argue that your sleep issues are caused by a mental disorder.
+1. Be aware that insurers may argue that sleep issues are caused by a mental disorder.

 Insurance companies do this because it is much harder to win a claim for mental disorders compared to other medical conditions.
 Also, many insurance policies limit benefits for mental illness claims to only two years because psychological disorders as considered to be treatable within that timespan.
 Furthermore, you might be required to undergo regular treatments and provide progress reports about your mental illness to continue receiving your benefits.